Monday, January 02, 2012

 The Metaphysics of Detachment

-The Gita’s core metaphysics is based on the Upanishads, which represent, in my view, a major milestone in the history of abstract thought and a great leap in conceiving our relationship to nature.
+The Gita’s core metaphysics is based on the Upanishads, which represent, in my view, a major milestone in the history of abstract thought and a great leap in conceiving our relationship to nature—but not quite of an advance in terms of ethical philosophy.
 At the risk of oversimplification, I’ll summarize the metaphysics of the Upanishads by saying that they speak of a formless and all-pervasive vital force, or Brahman, which is the Ultimate Reality beneath the world of shifting appearances.
 Our own life force, the Self, or atman, is but one manifestation of Brahman, and it has the same nature as the atman of other beings, such as a dog’s.
 Atman is immortal; after the death of a body it migrates to inhabit another body.
 Grasping the true nature of atman and its essential unity with Brahman is what enables one to attain Moksha, or release from the endless cycle of rebirth—a preeminent individual pursuit.
 To attain Moksha, one must penetrate his or her veils of illusion and realize the truth of Brahman—a bracing view of reality as it might appear to the ‘cosmic eye’.
 In this view, our dualist conceptions of the world fall away, revealing the deeply interwoven strands of the phenomenal world (some dualist ideas based on samkhya metaphysics also appear in the Gita).
+As the Isha Upanishad relates, ‘He who sees everywhere the Self in all existences and all existences in the Self, shrinks not thereafter from aught.’
 Nor are humans at the center of life or creation; in fact, particular human lives and concerns are seen as entirely insignificant in cosmic terms.

 Krishna interprets this metaphysics to support a tangible objective, namely, persuading Arjuna to fight.
 Krishna’s is not the only possible interpretation, nor the most sensible one.
 Indeed, he belongs in the long line of shrewd characters who have bent metaphysics to their own ends.
 For instance, consider this interpretation: Krishna tells Arjuna that his sorrow is misguided.
 Those who grasp the true nature of reality, he says, ‘grieve neither for the living nor for the dead.
 There has never been a time when you and I and the kings gathered here have not existed, nor will there be a time when they will cease to exist. … The body is mortal, but he who dwells in the body is immortal and immeasurable.
 Therefore, Arjuna, fight in this battle.’
 It is out of ignorance of the true nature of reality, he says, that we call one man a slayer, another man slain.
 ‘There is neither slayer nor slain.
 You were never born; you will never die.’
 Krishna’s sleight-of-hand here lies in equating the people we care about with their atmans, and since atman is immortal, it matters not if their bodies are destroyed.
 ‘There could hardly be a better example of forked-tongue speciousness,’ wrote P. Lal (1929-2010), professor of literature and Indian Studies and translator of the entire Mahabharata into English, in the introduction to his translation of the Gita (1965).